hitoshi-watase/sercrod/docs/reference/directives/textContent.md

 Combined with reactivity:

-- When data changes and triggers an update, the containing Nablla host re-renders, repeating the same process.
+- When data changes and triggers an update, the containing Sercrod host re-renders, repeating the same process.
 - `*textContent` expressions are re-evaluated in the new scope, and the new `textContent` is applied.